-Culture includes everything that is learned: tastes, habits, values, and so on.
-Culture is learned socially, in social structures from macro (societal systems of stratification) to meso (intermediate groupings like organizations, networks, and subcultures).
+Culture includes everything that is learned: tastes, habits, values, cognitive frameworks, practices, and so on.
+Culture is learned socially, in social structures from macro (societal systems of stratification) to meso (intermediate groupings like organizations, networks, and subcultures)

+to micro (for example, families).
 Culture develops in the first place, and is maintained or changes, within social structures.